ian-vu/volleyball-fixture-notifier/README.md

 # Volleyball Fixture Notifier

-This service is a weekly automation that will send a team's volleyball fixture time weekly.
+This service is a weekly automation that will send a team's volleyball fixture time weekly to am email.

 ## Infrastructure